awsdocs/amazon-detective-admin-guide/doc_source/detective-source-data-about.md

 # Source data used in a behavior graph<a name="detective-source-data-about"></a>

-To populate a behavior graph, Amazon Detective uses source data from the behavior graph master account and member accounts\.
+To populate a behavior graph, Amazon Detective uses source data from the behavior graph administrator account and member accounts\.

-![\[Diagram showing how a behavior graph uses data from the master account and member accounts, and uses the behavior graph data structure.\]](http://docs.aws.amazon.com/detective/latest/adminguide/images/diagram_graph_structure_overview.png)
+![\[Diagram showing how a behavior graph uses data from the administrator account and member accounts, and uses the behavior graph data structure.\]](http://docs.aws.amazon.com/detective/latest/adminguide/images/diagram_graph_structure_overview.png)

 For details about the behavior graph data structure, see [Overview of the behavior graph data structure](https://docs.aws.amazon.com/detective/latest/userguide/graph-data-structure-overview.html) in *Detective User Guide*\.